-Bain has recently published its annual global private equity report, looking closely at the trends that are changing the PE landscape, and paying particular attention to how firms are identifying the talent required to successfully execute investment theses.
+Bain's annual global private equity report looks closely at the trends that are changing the PE landscape, and paying particular attention to how firms are identifying the talent required to successfully execute investment theses.

 A Left-Brained Approach to Portfolio Company Talent Decisions

 A core section of the report on portfolio talent really stands out, discussing how getting talent decisions right – especially at speed, across dozens of portfolio companies – is one of the stiffest challenges private equity firms are currently facing.

 This is something we’ve been noticing at Talmix too – today’s valuations leave little room for error, as hiring decisions have become an increasingly integral part of Value Creation Plans, and firms are becoming much more disciplined about linking talent decisions to the explicit requirements laid out in the VCP.

 Part of the reason behind this, is that the cost of hesitation is an extremely high price to pay.
 92 percent of survey respondents said that waiting too long to take action on talent issues had resulted in major portfolio company underperformance over the past five years.
 Almost 70 percent indicated this happened in at least half of their deals.

 According to Bain, the solution for private equity firms is to adopt a “left-brained approach to portfolio company talent decisions”, linking value creation plans to the specific talent needed to carry out those plans – a process that should start in the due diligence stage – and then having the right partnerships in place to leverage that talent.

 In evaluating the talent they need, firms should go beyond past successes to consider the experiences, capabilities, and motivations each executive needs to execute and generate the required results in the context of their particular portfolio company.